boltops-tools/sonic/docs/_includes/reference.md

-Generic tool description.
-Please edit docs/_includes/reference.md with a description.
+Multi-functional tool to manage AWS infrastructure.
+A swiss army knife with a variety of uses.